Rhinoplasty & Nose Job Surgery in London

 -

-How long do I need to take off work after rhinoplasty?This will depend on how fast you heal yourself, your job type and whether you would be comfortable for your colleagues to know that you had a Rhinoplasty.
+How long do I need to take off work after rhinoplasty?This will depend on how fast you heal yourself, your job type and whether you would be comfortable for your colleagues to know that you had a rhinoplasty.

 More physically demanding jobs may require more time off. -